 You’ll also want to reflect on the ways in which you view the world, and how you typically behave and interact with others.
 These attributes are what allow you to appreciate your unique style as a leader and the impact you and your behaviours may have on others.

-All of these things contribute to defining who you are as a person and unconsciously inform the ways you react to everyday situations.
-Therefore, the more you know about who you are, the better you can understand what enables your best performance—as well as what gets in the way.
+All of these things contribute to defining who you are as a person.
+They also inform the ways you react to everyday situations, though you may not realize it at the time.
+Therefore, the more you know about who you are, the better you can understand what contributes to your best performance—as well as what gets in the way.

 For example, if you’re inclined to perfectionism, how does it show up when you work independently?
 How about when you work with others?